Our editions in Open Access: Ensaio Aberto series

 And what is the alternative?
 A return to the business and wars of the lowlands?
 What constitutes the proper distance?
 Today, in times of technological acceleration, political radicalization, and imminent war, this question—which was Mann’s—is also ours.

-O Escândalo da Distância, by João Pedro Cachopo, is one of the works included in the “Ensaio Aberto” book collection, a partnership between NOVA FCSH and PUC-Rio.
+O Escândalo da Distância, by João Pedro Cachopo, is one of the works included in the “Ensaio Aberto” book series, a partnership between NOVA FCSH and PUC-Rio.

-In the Western tradition, the separation between Philosophy and Literature has long been taken for granted, resulting in a historical understanding that divides the mind, reflection, or reason on one side, and the body, creation, or emotion on the other.
-This division forfeited the possibility of a form of knowledge that, instead of separating, could bring Philosophy and Literature closer by asking: do writers not philosophize, and do philosophers not write?
-The Open Essays in this collection arise from the desire to explore how, despite Philosophy’s well-known metaphysical critique of Literature, the two have never ceased to converge.
+In Western tradition, there was a certain assumption of separation between Philosophy and Literature, resulting in a historical understanding that divided, on one hand, the mind, reflection, or reason, and on the other hand, the body, creation, or emotion.
+Thus, the possibility of a knowledge that, instead of separating, brought Philosophy and Literature closer together was lost.
+One might ask: don’t writers philosophize, and don’t philosophers write?
+The essays in this series emerged from the desire to explore how, despite the well-known metaphysical critique that Philosophy directed towards Literature, they never ceased to draw closer.